-- 1. What is "doxxing"?
-How is doxxing used to silence and intimidate journalists? - 2.
+- 1. What is "doxing"?
+How is doxing used to silence and intimidate journalists? - 2.
 What steps do "doxxers" take to expose their targets? - 3.
 How can this free, publicly available program from NYT Open help journalists limit their online footprint and dissuade doxxers? - 4.
 Ask your students to utilize this program to identify their online footprint.
 Did they find it valuable?
 Will they utilize it moving forward?
 Why or why not?

-Digital Safety Kit from Committee to Protect Journalists (July 30, 2019)
+Digital Safety Kit from Committee to Protect Journalists